← all comparisons

 Why teams pick SightRadar

-• Flat, predictable pricing: $0.00093/photo prepaid with no QPS tiers and no concurrency package to pre-buy and outgrow.
+• Flat, predictable pricing: $0.00093/photo, pay only for what you use, with no QPS tiers and no concurrency package to pre-buy and outgrow.

 • AWS Rekognition–compatible API plus ready-made zero-dependency Python and Node SDKs — migrate without rewriting calls.